unsign3d/TelegramCoffeeBot/README.md

 #Telegram CoffeeBot
-## This is just an experimental bot done mainly to learn coffeescript
+This is just an experimental bot done mainly to learn coffeescript

+# THIS IS NOT COMPLETE YET DO NOT USE FOR NOW

+## Contributing
+If you want contribute me fork master (for now), apply changes and PR

 ## Thanks to
 - coffeescript